Afonwen

 Afonwen (/cy/; Afon-wen) is a village in Flintshire, Wales.
 It is situated about 6 km from the A55 North Wales Expressway and on the A541 Mold-Denbigh road.
 At the 2001 Census, the population of Afonwen was included into the civil parish of Caerwys and was 1,319, with a total ward population of 2,496.

+The village's name translates to "White River".
+Two major paper mills operated here between 1786 and 1918.
+Following the closure of the mill, the site transitioned to a glove factory in 1918.
+The rural pass and the White River have been associated with ancient Welsh folklore and stories of "white witches".